projectnavex/project-navex/README.md

 ## To Do

-* Highlight chosen checkpoints in NDS.
+* Custom map control buttons.
 * Custom infowindow for checkpoints.
-* Custom buttons to change map.
+* Highlight chosen checkpoints in NDS.